A Copyright registration for every creation

 WHO OWNS THE RIGHTS?

-Generally the creator owns the rights, except if the work was commissioned or created during the course of employment, in which case the rights may belong to the employer or party that initially commissioned the creation.
+Ordinarily, the creator holds the rights to their work.
+However, if the piece was commissioned or produced as part of an individual’s employment, those rights may instead belong to the employer or the party who commissioned the project.

 PROTECTION